roytang/blog/content/posts/2006/04/priest-stand-up-comic.md

 url: /2006/04/priest-stand-up-comic/
 ---

-Usually, whenever a Catholic priest gives a homily during Mass, he stands behind a pulpit and generally act like they&#8217;re making a speech.
+Usually, whenever a Catholic priest gives a homily during Mass, he stands behind a pulpit and generally act like they&'re making a speech.

 At the place where I go to Mass, the priests prefer to stand in front of the altar, closer to the audience, holding a microphone in their hands and pacing around a bit during the homily.